Talking to your local member

 Legislative Assembly | Legislative Council

-Be civil, clear and concise.
-Correspondence with members of parliament should be civil, clear and concise.
 We all get frustrated with politicians sometimes.
 This is natural.
-Politicians cannot be everything to everyone in a diverse country like Australia.
-There are times when you will be frustrated with a decision a politician takes.
-However, it is always best to engage civilly.
+Politicians can’t be everything to everyone in a diverse country like Australia.
+There are times when you will be frustrated with a decision a politician or their party takes.
+However, it is always best to be polite and constructive.

 So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.
 Matthew 7:12 ESV